The holiday season can also invite stress and heighten grief and numerous emotions. However, we can develop strategies to manage these challenges.

-The holidays are not always a joyous time of year; for some, it can be very lonely.
+The holidays are not always a joyous time of year; for some, it can be a very lonely and emotional time.
 Memories of loved ones no longer with us can quickly hijack our emotions.
 Reminiscences of the past can bring both feelings of joy and sadness.
 Without question, celebrating the season without a loved one can be extremely difficult.
 There are no rules for surviving holiday grief, but there are strategies to assist us in dealing with the pain.

 Strategies to Cope with Grief During the Holiday Season

-- Accept that everyone faces grief in their way, and permit yourself and others to feel sadness, anger, and joy.
+Accept that everyone faces grief in their own way, and permit yourself and others to feel sadness, anger, and joy.

 Remember, laughter makes the soul sparkle and brightens your day and those around you, so lean into that as much as possible.

-The holidays add another layer of stress to our everyday challenges.
+Another layer of stress to our everyday challenges occurs during the holiday season.
 Each of us needs an amount of stress in our lives for optimal performance.
-If our stress level is too high, it has a negative effect causing intense anxiety.
+If our stress level is too high, it has a negative effect, causing intense anxiety.
 Conversely, if our stress level is too low, the outcome negatively impacts our attention and interest, causing boredom or depression.
 Our optimal stress threshold is different for all of us; we can achieve peak performance once we learn what it is.

-- You can exercise gratitude and turn it into joy and immediately reduce stress: gratitude and joy have a tremendous impact on our lives.
-Practicing gratitude from the moment, we wake up helps us focus on what is working well, which keeps us positive.
+You can exercise gratitude into joy and immediately reduce stress: gratitude and joy tremendously impact our lives.
+Practicing gratitude from the moment we wake up helps us focus on the good in our lives and what is working well, which keeps us positive.
 Most of us are hard-wired to focus on challenges or negative aspects of our lives.
 This attitude can create anxiety and a negative mindset, stealing our joy.